EnduranceCode/java-playground/ejb-tutorials-point/README.md

 The folder [`dev-environment`](./dev-environment) contains the Docker environment setup required to run both the application server and the PostgreSQL database server needed for the tutorial's development environment.

+The WildFly server debug port is exposed and mapped to host port `${WILDFLY_DEBUG_PORT}`, allowing you to connect a debugger to the application server if needed.
+The [`.run`](./ejb-app/.run) folder contains the IntelliJ IDEA run configuration for connecting the debugger to the WildFly server.

 ### ejb-app

 The folder [`ejb-app`](./ejb-app) contains the EJB modules developed while following the tutorial and the script